The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 DonorSearch’s Donor Profile Tools

-• A comprehensive prospect research database that contains more than a billion pieces of information about donors’ personal, professional, and philanthropic histories.
+• A comprehensive prospect research database that contains more than one billion pieces of information about donors’ personal, professional, and philanthropic histories.

-• A prospect generator platform (ProspectView Online 2) that summarizes prospect research data into actionable insights through customizable, AI-powered reporting.
+• A prospect generator platform (ProspectView Online 2) that turns prospect research data into actionable insights through customizable, AI-powered reporting.

 Final Thoughts

 With fully fleshed-out donor profiles, your organization will have everything it needs to effectively cultivate relationships that lead to long-term engagement and giving.
-Plus, as you revisit and update your profiles regularly, they’ll serve as the source of truth for your team members to truly get to know your prospects and donors.
+Plus, as you revisit and update your profiles regularly, they’ll serve as the source of truth for your team members to truly get to know current and prospective supporters.

 Click here to learn how to get to know your donors and prospects better with a demo of DonorSearch.